5 Signs Your SEO Is Outdated

 3. Broad keywords

-One of the first steps to creating an SEO strategy is selecting the right keywords.
+One of the first steps to creating an advanced SEO strategy is selecting the right keywords.
 However, this goes beyond the initial research phase.
 If you haven’t updated yours in a while, you may be targeting short, broad keywords.

 When site owners first began optimizing their pages, they could choose to rank for virtually any keyword they wanted since so few people were actively doing SEO.
 But now that companies in all industries and locations are attempting to attract customers through search, ranking for any term or phrase is a challenge.